Are you thinking about getting a web site built for your business?

-Make sure that you have content for all of your “fixed” website pages already written before you begin building your web site, especially if you plan to get someone else involved in the process.
+Make sure that you have content for all of your “static” website pages already written before you begin building your website or blog”, especially if you plan to get someone else involved in the process.
 This will help you avoid additional costs caused by delays or unpreparedness.

 - “Main Page” content.